Fabian144/mini-ats/README.md

 -   **PostgreSQL Functions & Triggers**: Database indexes are used to optimize RLS performance on queries.
 -   **Migrations**: Almost the whole database schema, including tables, roles, policies, and functions, is managed through SQL migration files located in the `supabase/migrations` directory.

-## Getting Started
+## Run project locally

-To run this project locally, follow these steps:
+Follow these steps to run this project in a development server:

 1.  **Clone the repository:**
     ```sh